 Blair School of Music.
 Bachelor of Music, Bachelor of Musical Arts.
 Divinity School.
 Master of Divinity, Master of Theological Studies, Master of Theology, Doctor of Ministry.
 School of Engineering.
 Bachelor of Engineering, Bachelor of Science, Master of Engineering.
 Graduate School.
 Master of Arts, Master of Fine Arts, Master of Liberal Arts and Science, Master of Science, Doctor of Philosophy.
 Law School.
-Master of Laws, Doctor of Jurisprudence.
+Master of Laws, Master of Legal Studies, Doctor of Jurisprudence.
 School of Medicine.
-Master of Education of the Deaf, Master of Genetic Counseling, Master of Public Health, Master of Science in Clinical Investigation, Master of Science in Medical Physics, Master of Science (Applied Clinical Informatics, Speech-Language Pathology), Doctor of Audiology, Doctor of Medical Physics, Doctor of Medicine.
+Master of Education of the Deaf, Master of Genetic Counseling, Master of Imaging Science, Master of Public Health, Master of Science in Clinical Investigation, Master of Science in Medical Physics, Master of Science (Applied Clinical Informatics, Speech-Language Pathology), Doctor of Audiology, Doctor of Medical Physics, Doctor of Medicine.
 School of Nursing.
-Master of Science in Nursing, Doctor of Nursing Practice.
+Master of Nursing, Master of Science in Nursing, Doctor of Nursing Practice.
 Owen Graduate School of Management.
 Master of Accountancy, Master of Business Administration, Master of Management in Health Care, Master of Marketing, Master of Science in Finance.
 Peabody College.
 Bachelor of Science, Master of Education, Master of Public Policy, Doctor of Education.
 No honorary degrees are conferred.